knative/serving/docs/spec/errors.md

-If a Route references the `latestReadyRevisionName` of a Configuration and the Configuration cannot be found, the corresponding entry in `status.traffic` list will be set to the name "Not found", and the `TrafficDropped` condition would be marked as True with a reason of `ConfigurationMissing`.
+If a Route references the `latestReadyRevisionName` of a Configuration and the Configuration cannot be found, the corresponding entry in `status.traffic` list will be set to "Not found", and the `TrafficDropped` condition will be marked as True with a reason of `ConfigurationMissing`.

 ```http